Use Case - Setting Up a Basic IVR Service

 INC Transfer to PSTN Limitation

-🤔Which PSTN license do I need to acquire?
+🤔Which PSTN licenses do I need to acquire?

 Operator Connect